Wrappin' yer head 'round Cat Diabetes Treatin' Bills in the USA

 Blood Glucose Monitoring

-Ya gotta keep an eye on your cat’s sugar levels to manage their diabetes right.
-You can use glucose meters and test strips for that.
-They’re handy, but they’ll also set you back about 50 to 100 bucks a month.
+You’ve got to keep an eye on your cat’s sugar levels to manage their condition properly.
+Tools like glucose meters and test strips are super useful for this, though they can cost you around $50 to $100 a month.

 Prescription Diabetic Cat Food